-This creamy classic cheesecake with a thick chocolate crust is both colorful and flavorful thanks to swirls of blackberry and raspberry purees.
+This creamy classic raspberry swirl cheesecake is both colorful and flavorful thanks to a mix of fresh raspberry & blackberry purees.
 Plan ahead to make this stunning dessert for your next holiday gathering.

 - 3 cups chocolate wafer cookie crumbs (about 60 cookies)

 Filling and Topping